 Fantasy – Magic worlds, magical powers and monsters, these are the main components that make up fantasy anime.
 It is usually combined with the adventure, action and history genres.
 Mythology and folklore is usually the foundation on which this genre is based upon, unfortunately the characters often have very poor backgrounds but the art is almost always breathtaking with unique scenery and magnificent character detail.
 It is normally paired with the adventure, harem and romance genres, common examples are Fairy Tail, Fullmetal Alchemist and Inuyasha.

-Game - As the name says, it basically involves the characters playing some sort of game. (normally card / monster based).
+Game – As the name says, it basically involves the characters playing some sort of game. (normally card / monster based).
 It on its own cannot be a genre, it has to accompany another which is normally either Adventure or Psychological.
+Also used in video gaming (check the 3DS emulator tips for better gaming).
 Examples are Yu-Gi-Oh, Duel Masters and Bakugan.

 Harem – Almost always accompanied by the comedy or romance genres, Harem is more or less the scenario where the main character is surrounded amorously by three or more members of the opposite sex, usually with the protagonist being a guy.
 Almost always comical and has a certain degree of love/romance.
 Anime such as Da Capo, Love Hina and School Days.